uztbt/timeFinder/README.md

 ### What is the time complexity of my algorithm?

-The time complexity of my algorithm (findTime()) is O(M log M), where M is the number of schedules passed as an argument.
-I think it is the optimal time complexity because I believe sorting an array of schedules is unavoidable to solve this problem.
+The time complexity of my algorithm, findTime(), is O(M log M), where M is the number of schedules passed as an argument.
+I think it is the optimal time complexity because I believe sorting an array of schedules is unavoidable to solve this problem in any way.

 ![](./doc/png/timeComplexity.png)